-Corrective action and/ or clarification requests Reference to Table 2 Response by project participants Validation conclusion
+Corrective action and/ or clarification Reference to Table 2 Response by project participants Validation conclusion

-requests to rubic 2 portion disbursed by the bank to the Therefore this CAR is closed.

-investor and paid on the beginning of

-the project.

-Nevertheless, for the WACC calculation
+requests to Table 2 Nevertheless, for the WACC calculation

+· ·

 it should be considered the Long-term

 Debt/Equity structure, which considers

 not only the debt/equity ratio in the

 beginning of the project but also how

 this structure is expected to vary during

 the project.
 As a consequence of using

 the long term debt/equity structure, the

 70% proportion decreases with the

 duration of the project.

 In general, the investor has a grace

 period before starting to pay the

 amortization and, at the same time,

 receives all the financing from BNDES

 on the beginning of the project.
 For the

 remaining time, the investor does not

 receive additional financing (debt

 proportion decreases), while investor

 starts to pay the amortization from the

 financing with his equity capital (equity

 proportion increases), increasing the

 ratio between Equity/Debt until there is

 no Debt in the 16 th year of the BNDES

 funding period.
 This rationale is

 illustrated using a hypothetical example

+presented in the attached Excel file

+named "50 50 table".

+Despite of the explanation provided